OannaOS/OannaOS-for-ubuntu/README.md

 <!-- GETTING STARTED -->
 ## Preview

-down below you can see some more infomation on the code and more will be added!

-## Infomation stored on you:
+Here you can see the nice and simple desktop of Oanna OS (forked from Cutefish OS) all credits for the ui go to Cutefish.

 <div align="center">
   <a href="https://github.com/SilkePilon/kerndoelen.com/">
     <img src="https://github.com/SilkePilon/kerndoelen.com/blob/master/datastored.png" alt="Logo">